Finca Vigía: Cuban ownership and stewardship after 1960

 The home, claimed to be in danger of collapse by the US National Trust for Historic Preservation, was restored by the Cuban government and reopened to tourists in 2007.
 Even so, it has been listed as one of the 11 most-endangered historic sites, despite being outside the US.
 Also, it is on the World Monuments Fund's biennial list of "100 most endangered sites".
 Significant disputes and controversies have arisen over the condition of the house and its contents, although researchers who have visited the site have reported that the Cuban government, without funding from the US, has responsibly maintained the house, contents, 38 ft wooden fishing boat Pilar, and the grounds.

-In a June 2008 newspaper article, Irish thriller writer Adrian McKinty alleged that during a visit to the house, a Cuban secret policeman offered him any book in Hemingway's library for $200.
+In a June 2008 newspaper article, Irish thriller writer Adrian McKinty alleged that during a visit to the house, a Cuban secret policeman offered him any book in Hemingway's library for US$200.